 It’s not intended to pay for their housing, for their medical needs, it’s intended for them to get care or things that would make their life better, that the government benefits they are not going to qualify for.

-These are special rules created by the government, it’s an exception to Medicaid because they’re already for these people with special needs and it’s in their interests to have third parties help improve their quality of life.
+These are special rules created by the government.
+It’s an exception to Medicaid because they’re already for these people with special needs, and it’s in their interest to have third parties help improve their quality of life.